wix-playground/stylable-components/docs/tabs/tabs-spec.md

 Tabs components makes it easy to explore and switch between different views.

 Tabs are a set of layered sections of content, known as tab panels, that display one panel of content at a time.
 Each tab panel has an associated tab element, that when activated, displays the panel.
-The list of tab elements is arranged along one edge of the currently displayed panel, most commonly the top edge.

 When a tab interface is initialized, one tab panel is displayed and its associated tab is styled to indicate that it is active.
 When the user activates one of the other tab elements, the previously displayed tab panel is hidden, the tab panel associated with the activated tab becomes visible, and the tab is considered "active".